sebasjimenez10/angularjs-style/Readme.md

 0. AngularJS source code.
 0. Source code or articles I've read.
-0. My own experience working in Talos Digital.
+0. Experience working in Talos Digital.

 In this style guide you won't find common guidelines for JavaScript development.
 Such can be found at: